ilyak/libxm/README.md

 ### Compilation

-To compile libxm you need a POSIX environment, an efficient BLAS library, and an ANSI C complaint compiler.
+You will need a POSIX-compatible `make` utility, an efficient BLAS library (for linking), and an ANSI C complaint compiler.
 To compile libxm, issue:

     cd src && make